 The brightest star in this “watery” region of the sky is Fomalhaut in Piscis Austrinus the Southern Fish.
 Aquarius the Water Carrier is usually portrayed as a man pouring a stream of water into the mouth of the Southern Fish, which is interesting since fish don’t drink water.
 In the sky, you’ll see a zig-zag line of stars leading from Aquarius to Fomalhaut, the only bright star in the celestial Sea.
 By the way, because it’s in such an apparently empty part of the sky, Fomalhaut is sometimes called the Loneliest Star.

-The Water Jar in Aquarius.
-If your sky is dark enough, you can see a little asterism – or noticeable pattern of stars within Aquarius – marked in pink on our chart, just to the left of the star Sadal Melik.
-This little pattern is called the Water Jar in Aquarius.
-Some 30 faint stars, visible in very dark skies, make a zigzag stream of stars, flowing down toward the star Fomalhaut.
+If your sky is dark enough, you can see a little asterism – or noticeable pattern of stars within Aquarius — just to the left of the star Sadal Melik.
+This little pattern, shown within the orange dashed oval in the star map, is called the Water Jar in Aquarius.
+Imagine a cascade of faint stars as water, visible in very dark skies, making a zigzag stream of stars, flowing down toward the star Fomalhaut.

 Taurus?
 Here’s your constellation